sachabinder/faceRecognition/README.md

 :pushpin: This repository is for the moment only for dev, **please do not put this version in production**.

+:white_check_mark: App tested on macOS 13.1 (M1 Pro), Ubuntu 22.04 LTS (Intel Core i7)

-This project is a facial recognition app.
+:rocket: This project is a facial recognition app.
 It detects in real time faces present in a database on a live stream from the webcam.
 The good point of the [MVC architechture](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) implemented is that this facial recognition framework can be implemented in all type of device by using API endpoints.

 <p align="center">
     <img src="demo/screencast_detection.gif" alt="screencast_detection" width="40%"></a>